JennyferLima/JennyferLima/US.md

 ## <div align="center"> 👩🏽‍💻 Hello, welcome.
 You can call me {Jennyfer Lima} or {Jen}!</strong><p></div>

 ## Education
-- 🎓 Mathematics with emphasis in Computer Science.
+- 🎓 Mathematics with emphasis in Computer Science from UFAL.
-- 📚 Master's degree in Computer Science from UFAL with a focus on Artificial Intelligence, Machine Learning, Data Science.
-(Paused).
+- 📚 Master's degree in Computer Science from UFAL with a focus on Artificial Intelligence, Machine Learning, Data Science (On hold - for now).
 - 🎓 Postgraduate degree in AI and Data Science.
+- 🎓 Technology Residency Program student at IFMA and SOFTEX.

 ## Skills
 - 💡 Focus on Studies in: Artificial Intelligence, Machine Learning, Deep Learning, Natural Language Processing, and Data Science.